Gilgamech/website/www/Gillogisms.md

 1. Don't project onto others, but receive from them and reflect their projection back to them.
 1. Don't ruin perfection - let other people do that. -  2023
 1. Don't talk **about** people, talk **TO** people. - 2015.
 Don't talk to people - talk to what people have done. - 2020
+1. Don't write and publish in the same step.
+Write freely in one step, edit well in another, and publish with a mind for posterity in a third.
+This allows you to vent and express clearly the thoughts that you don't want to air publicly.
+Likewise, don't architect, develop, and administer in the same step.
+Architect simply, develop robustly, admin decisively, and let your natural reactions in the other 2 make you better at each.
 1. Dot Product and Cross Product are two ways of combining vectors.
 Multiplication is a generalization of both of them, thus both the Dot ( * ) and Cross ( x ) can be used to multiply.
 And this becomes the 'who(m)' of basic math, a place for intellectual authoritarians to belittle the average person.
 1. [Dopamine activates neurons](https://www.youtube.com/watch?v=EKkUtrL6B18), while serotonin deactivates neurons.
 Hence anxiety is too much dopamine or too little serotonin.
 Dopamine down-regulates serotonin, so the more pleasure you seek, the less happy you become.
 This chemical-backed intention becomes the delta between our happiness and our pleasure.
 The Kierkegaardian Finite would be serotonin, and dopamine would compliment this as the Kierkegaardian Infinite - don't get stuck chasing either pleasure or happiness, but seek to go back and forth between them.
 (Take weekends and vacations off.
 What lay in the middle of the spectrum between pleasure and happiness?)
 1. Double Chiller - like a Double Boiler (use a hot water bath to heat a pot of food) - but using a cold tap water bath instead, to cool instead of heat.
 Ice baths can be used but are usually more work than just dumping off the now-hot water and refilling the bath with cold tap water.
 If ice is required, you might be overextending this technique beyond what the food can handle.